Dronworks/AWS-learning/Concepts.md

 - There is also different saving options for the files.
 Glacier or S3 single zone(not replicating data) or more.
 They are charged differently and have different time of access and different availability.
 - In properties tab we can:
     - add versioning
-    - add server acess logging
+    - add server access logging
     - add encryption
     - more...
 - Permissions tab to edit access to the bucket globally.
 This is super sensitive!

 ## **S3 GLACIER**
-We can move unused data(old data that we dont want to delete) automatically(lifecycle) to this storage type.
+We can move unused data(old data that we don't want to delete) automatically(lifecycle) to this storage type.
-- It is cheaper than S3 (fraction of the mounthly fee of S3)
+- It is cheaper than S3 (fraction of the monthly fee of S3)
 - Can take few hours before the data is accessible when working with the glacier! (like freezer)
-- Lifecycle can be made via Managment tab in the S3 server.
+- Lifecycle can be made via Management tab in the S3 server.

 ## **Cloud Front**
 Replicating S3 data to servers, that are close to the customers (i.e Tokio)